ErixWong/mssql_db_comparator/docs/readme.md

 ## Development Credits
 Most of the code in this project was developed by GLM-4.5 using the Kilo code development tool.
 Some of the more difficult debugging was completed by Claude Sonnet-3.7, and parts that AI could not solve were debugged manually.
 Thanks to z.ai for the one trillion token gift package!

+This project took 13 hours from design to release, with approximately 8 hours of actual work time.

 ## Directory Structure
 - **Frontend directory**: wwwroot
 - **Backend directory**: backend